windowsrefund/grayscale-theme/README.md

 # Installation

-Given the need to overwrite images and patch a particular section of the source code, we will compile.
 This assumes you are running some Debian-like distro.
 The following steps have been verified on Ubuntu 24.04:

 ```
   sudo apt-get build-dep qtractor